SebMouren/command-line-api-wiki/Home.md

 ## Our goal

-_Give your users a great experience with your .NET command line applications while letting you focus on the application you're writing._
+_Give your users a great experience with your .NET console applications while letting you focus on the application you're writing._

 ## Why another command line parser?